Saraswati: Symbolism and iconography

 The four hands hold items with symbolic meaning – a pustaka (book or script), a mālā (rosary, garland), a water pot and a musical instrument (vīnā).
 The book she holds symbolizes the Vedas representing the universal, divine, eternal, and true knowledge as well as all forms of learning.
 A mālā of crystals, representing the power of meditation, inner reflection, and spirituality.
 A pot of water represents the purifying power to separate right from wrong, the clean from the unclean, and essence from the inessential.
 In some texts, the pot of water is symbolism for soma – the drink that liberates and leads to knowledge.
 The most famous feature on Saraswati is a musical instrument called a veena, represents all creative arts and sciences, and her holding it symbolizes expressing knowledge that creates harmony.
 Saraswati is also associated with anurāga, the love for and rhythm of music, which represents all emotions and feelings expressed in speech or music.

 A hamsa – either a swan or a goose – is often shown near her feet.
 In Hindu mythology, the hamsa is a sacred bird, which if offered a mixture of milk and water, is said to have a unique ability to separate and drink the milk alone, and leave the water behind.
 This characteristic of the bird serves as a metaphor for the pursuit of wisdom amidst the complexities of life, the ability to discriminate between good and evil, truth from untruth, essence from the outward show, and the eternal from the evanescent.
 Due to her association with the swan, Saraswati is also referred to as Hamsavāhini, which means "she who has a hamsa as her vehicle".
 The swan is also a symbolism for spiritual perfection, transcendence and moksha.

 Sometimes a citramekhala (also called mayura, peacock) is shown beside the goddess.
 The peacock symbolizes colorful splendor, the celebration of dance, and – as the devourer of snakes – the alchemical ability to transmute the serpent poison of self into the radiant plumage of enlightenment.

 Forms and avatars

 Many different avatars and forms of Saraswati have been attested in scriptures.

 Dancing Saraswati with eight-hands (above) is depicted in three panels of the Hoysaleswara temple, Halebid Karnataka (c.
 1150 CE).
 One of these is shown above.
 She is in a classical Indian dance posture, and in one of her eight hands she holds a pen, a palm leaf manuscript, a musical instrument and the tools of major arts.
 The shilpins thus depicted her as the goddess of knowledge and all arts.

-She is venerated as Maha Saraswati in the Kashmir Shakti Peetha, as Vidhya Saraswati in Basara and Vargal, and as Sharadamba in Sringeri.
-In some regions, she is known by her twin identities, Savitri and Gayatri.

-In Shaktism, she takes her Matrika (mother goddess) avatar as Brahmani.
-Saraswati is not just the goddess of knowledge and wisdom, but also the Brahmavidya herself, the goddess of the wisdom of ultimate truth.
-Her Mahavidya form is Matangi.